-- Install no workers under the age of 15 or, in those countries subject to the developing country exception of the ILO Convention 138, install no workers under the age of 14. - Install no workers under the age of 18 for work which is likely to harm the health, safety, and morals.
+- Employ no workers under the age of 15 or, in those countries subject to the developing country exception of the ILO Convention 138, employ no workers under the age of 14. - Employ no workers under the age of 18 for hazardous work according to ILO Convention 182.